sagar-wal/Email-Authentication/README.md

   ```bash
   $ source env/bin/activate
   ```

   After successful activation, the code within parentheses will appear before the prompt in the bash similar to this:
   ```bash
   (env) <directory>$
   ```
   You can watch this video on how to install venv : <a href="https://www.youtube.com/watch?v=mqlCk_WCK2E">https://www.youtube.com/watch?v=mqlCk_WCK2E</a>

-* Now install all requisites given in requirements.txt .
+* Now navigate into the cloned repository and install all requisites given in requirements.txt .

   ```bash
   $ cd Email-Authentication